JohnDoee/autotorrent/README.rst

 the add\_limit\_\* variables allow for downloading of e.g. different NFOs and other small files that makes a difference in the torrents.

+the rtorrent_url supports both SCGI directly and XMLRPC via HTTP.
+To use scgi, prefix the url with scgi instead of http, e.g. scgi://127.0.0.1:10000/

 disks
 ~~~~~